 AWS Cloud Development Kit

 The AWS Cloud Development Kit (AWS CDK) is an open source software development framework to define your cloud application resources using familiar programming languages.

 Provisioning cloud applications can be a challenging process that requires you to perform manual actions, write custom scripts, maintain templates, or learn domain-specific languages.
 AWS CDK uses the familiarity and expressive power of programming languages for modeling your applications.
 It provides you with high-level components called constructs that preconfigure cloud resources with proven defaults, so you can build cloud applications without needing to be an expert.
 AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation.
-It also enables you to compose and share your own custom cosntructs that incorporate your organization's requirements, helping you start new projects faster.
+It also enables you to compose and share your own custom constructs that incorporate your organization's requirements, helping you start new projects faster.

 Easier cloud onboarding